Frequently Asked (and not asked but you really want to know) Questions

 What happens if you're sick on the day of the event or for any reason can't be there?

 We see being there as you do.
 It's our practice, on event or assignment days not to go anywhere before the event, we minimize risks as much as possible.
 We also have several vehicles we can use.
-There are two of us, so if something happens one of us would do our best to be there.
-Lastly, we have been in business for a long time, so we know, have worked with and refer many excellent photographers in our area.
+There are two of us, so if something happens, one of us would do our best to be there.
+Lastly, we have been in business for a long time, we know, have worked with and refer many excellent photographers in our area.
 We have a larger pool than most photographers to reach out to in case of an emergency.

 What type of photographic equipment do you use?

 In the days of film cameras that question was like asking a fine art painter what brand of brushes they used...
 Now that we use digital gear, the question is actually a good one.
-Digital cameras continue to improve, especially in their low light capabilities and focus speed, so it's important that your photographer use good, high end gear for the best results.
+Digital cameras continue to improve, especially in their low light capabilities and focus speed, so it's important that your photographer use current, professional, high end gear for the best results.
 Yes, you can make a great photograph with an inexpensive camera or even a phone, but, when it comes to a wedding, a low light environmental portrait, or an automotive race, having good, state of the art, professional gear will give a photographer a great advantage over someone with less current cameras and lenses.

-I currently use Nikon D5 cameras, the flagship of the Nikon line, for events editorial and sports, and D850's for portraits, studio and product photography (because of the very large file) Mirta likes her D750 for events because it's a lighter body that produces incredible images, even in low light, and focuses lightning fast; She also likes her Z6 mirrorless, very quiet (actually it can be completely silent) for church wedding ceremonies.
+I currently use Nikon D5 cameras, the flagship of the Nikon line, for events editorial and sports, and D850's for portraits, studio and product photography (because of the very large file) Mirta likes her D750 for events because it's a lighter body that produces incredible images, even in low light, and focuses lightning fast; She also likes her Z6 mirrorless camera, very quiet (actually it can be completely silent) for church wedding ceremonies.
 We also use fast zoom lenses and a few even faster prime lenses.
 "Fast" lenses means that they have a very wide f. stop and can be used in very low light with great results.
 It also means that we can choose a "shallow" area of focus if we choose to in order to render the background out of focus helping the subject stand out.

 Since we're talking about cameras...
 Our cameras accept 2 memory cards, XQD's, SD's and CF cards.
 We use large ones, always have lots of cards on hand, and record RAW images to both cards so we can have in-camera back up images from the instant we take a photo.
 Shooting RAW images takes more room in our cards, and takes more post production time, but gives us the best digital file with the widest latitude to work with.

 OK, sorry about geeking out about gear...
 What can I say, we love what we do and I love my camera and lighting equipment.
 It's very important, especially at an assignment where things are happening quickly, and not always under the best conditions, for a photographer to be very familiar with his or her camera, and know lighting.
-This only comes with experience and a love of the craft that keeps us always wanting to know more and get better.
+This only comes with training, experience and a love of the craft that keeps us always wanting to know more and get better.

 Can you write a shorter answer to my nest question?